Destinations Greece The Cyclades Santorini

 Where We Sleep

 Twelve hotels across four tiers.
-The honest read: Imerovigli is the default base — the Oia view at half the rate, walkable to Fira and the Skaros Rock walk; Oia is the once-or-twice splurge; Pyrgos the second-trip choice.
+Imerovigli is the default base: the same caldera view at a lower rate, walkable to Fira and to the Skaros Rock walk.
+Oia is the once-or-twice splurge; Pyrgos is the second-trip choice.

 €150–250/night · the small boutiques in Imerovigli

-Six cave-cut villas on the Skaros-facing edge of Imerovigli — the same caldera view as Oia at noticeably less rate, with a small infinity pool looking straight across to Skaros Rock.
-Each villa is named and styled individually, carved into the volcanic rock in the old Cycladic way, and the whole place feels more lived-in than the famous-name Oia properties next door.
+Six cave-cut villas on the Skaros-facing edge of Imerovigli: the same caldera view as Oia at a noticeably lower rate, with a small infinity pool looking straight across to Skaros Rock.
+Each villa is named and styled on its own, carved into the volcanic rock the old Cycladic way, and the whole place feels more lived-in than the famous-name Oia properties down the ridge.
 Family-run and quiet.
-Open April through October; the early-evening light on the pool deck is the moment.
+Open April through October, and the early-evening light on the pool deck is why you're there for it.

 What it's known for